 Whiteness and Indigenous Struggles:

-It may strike some as odd to “wage a war against whiteness”.
+It may strike some as odd to “abolish the socio-economic class that is whiteness”.
 Most reading this essay will likely be under the impression that whiteness is and always has been defined by people of pale skin.
-This is at best ahistorical and worst an intentional lie.
-Many people that would be considered white in the modern world were not in the early US.
+This is at best ahistorical and at worst an intentional lie.
+Many people that would be considered white in the modern world were not in the early United States.
 The Irish, Italians, Slavs, and Jews were not considered white when they first arrived here.

 Not being white does not equate to being black.
-The struggles that African Americans faced in the US and still face to this day were not the same as the Irish.
-The Irish were not slaves in the US.
-However, they were not afforded the same privilege that WASPs living in the US were afforded.
+The struggles that African Americans faced in the United States and still face to this day were not the same as the Irish.
+The Irish were not chattel slaves in the United States.
+However, they were not afforded the same privilege that WASPs living in the United States were afforded.

 The religious myth is one of man’s greatest and most significant achievements, giving him the security and inner strength not to be crushed by the monstrousness of the universe.Carl Jung, Symbols of Transformation

-For far too long pale skinned peoples have not had an indigenous traditions to fall back on leaving us chained to the antihuman materialist traditions of Christianity, Scientific Materialism, Capitalism, Industrialism etc.
+For far too long, pale skinned peoples have not had indigenous traditions to fall back on leaving us chained to the antihuman materialist myths of Scientific Materialism, Capitalism, Nationalism, Progressivism, Industrialism, etc.

 We once had thriving communities taking freely from the abundant offerings of the Earth.
-Now we must step on the faces of our once fellow indigenous brothers and sisters in order to stake out a claim that at best facilitates only basic survival.
+Now we must step on the faces of our once fellow humans in order to stake out a claim that, at best, facilitates only basic survival.

 We once had societies that venerated a culture that unified many different peoples in many different lands.
 Now we are forced to engage in the arts only in so far that it can be commodified to further our continued existence.
 Now that very culture is infested by death cults that seek to divide and destroy all that was held sacred.